-Consistent with the standards set forth by Title IX of the Educational amendments of 1972, and the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC §1092 (f)) and the recent Violence Against Women Act, which dictates the standards by which colleges must educate, investigate, and report acts of sexual misconduct, the University of Silicon Valley's Sexual Harassment Education Committee offers educational programs throughout the duration of the academic year.
-These programs promote awareness of sexual assault, risk reduction strategies, and safe bystander intervention strategies.
+Consistent with the standards set forth by Title IX of the Educational amendments of 1972, and the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (20 USC §1092 (f)) and the recent Violence Against Women Act, which dictates the standards by which colleges must educate, investigate, and report acts of sexual misconduct, the Dean of Students offers educational programs during New Student Orientation These programs promote awareness of sexual assault, risk reduction strategies, and safe bystander intervention strategies.
 The Department of Student Life also provides personal counseling and referrals to outside agencies for victims of sexual assault.

-Any instance of sexual assault should be reported to the Dean of Students, the Title IX Coordinator or Residence Life Staff as soon as possible after the incident occurs.
+Any instance of sexual assault should be reported to the Dean of Students, the Title IX Coordinator or Housing Staff as soon as possible after the incident occurs.
 The victim will be provided with the Reporting Options Handout and informed of the right to notify law enforcement agencies.
 In the event that the victim chooses to notify these authorities, the student will receive support and guidance in doing so by university and community personnel.
-The University will also provide interim protective measures, including but not limited to changing academic or living assignments and enacting no-contact orders when reasonably able.
+The University will also provide interim protective measures, including but not limited to, changing academic or living assignments and enacting nocontact orders when reasonably able.
 Interim protective measures will be in place whether the victim decides to initiate an investigation or not.

 Designated Title IX Coordinators are as outlined below:

-Name Title IX Position Room # Phone Number Carolus Brown, Dean of Students Title IX Student Coordinator 108 (408) 498-5137 Leslie Anderson, Director of Human Resources Title IX Employee Coordinator 188 (408) 498-5148 Dr. Reba Smith, Chief Compliance Officer Confidential Reporting Agent 191 (408) 498-5125
+Name Title IX Position Room # Phone Number Carolus Brown, Dean of Students Title IX Student Coordinator 108 (408) 498-5137 Leslie Anderson, Director of Human Resources Title IX Employee Coordinator 188 (408) 498-5148 Adam Forrest, Vice President of Operations Confidential Reporting Agent 186 (408) 498-5125